Here are 7 Alternative Sales Tips to help you gain sales and receive a return on investment for the effort you’re putting in.

 1. No networking is bad networking

 How do you measure it?
 Is it sales leads?
 Awesome advice?
 Access to a new networks?
-One day that ‘rubbish’ event could bear fruit, that guy you met two years ago helps you, your business card is pulled out of the bottom draw etc. many new job opportunities come via this route too.
+One day that ‘rubbish’ event could bear fruit.
+In short, that guy you met two years ago helps you, your business card is pulled out of the bottom draw etc. many new job opportunities come via this route too.
 Our Far North Partner network was built up over years of relationship building.

 2. Be yourself

 The best piece of advice was given to me by my father.
 He said “at the end of the day son, you’ve gotta look at yourself in the mirror”.
 As a sales professional this is super important, never sell something you don’t believe in.
 In sales (and life) situations, integrity and honesty goes a long way.
 The purchaser may have his head on the block and they are putting their trust in YOU not the product or service.
 Above all, no-one likes a phoney.

 3. Be interesting

 We’ve all heard people buy from people, but would you buy something from Mr or Mrs Dull who hardly leave the house and have no interests.
 The sale should be enjoyable, an interesting experience for both sides, a win-win scenario.
 The reason we are in sales is because we love meeting and selling to people.
 The relationship building side of sales doesn’t have much to do with what you are looking to sell, it’s about how you got to the meeting, the car you drive, your latest gadget, your daughters gymnastics trophy, your sports teams success, the CD you are listening to…you get the picture.
 So do nothing and you have a pretty boring discussion on your hands.

 4. Be interested